-Anasia Obioha Internship Coordinator, School of Business Email: anasia.obioha1@woodbury.edu
+Internship Coordinator, School of Business Email: wendy.bendoni@woodbury.edu

+Alisa Seghal

-Alisa Seghal Community Outreach Coordinator Phone: 818.394.3339 Email: alisa.seghal@woodbury.edu
+Community Outreach Coordinator

+Email: alisa.seghal@woodbury.edu

 Counseling Services

 There are times when the stresses of personal, family, or social situations may impact your ability to function academically and/or personally.
 Counseling Services encourages students to feel empowered and comfortable in reaching out for help.
 As a team of qualified mental health professionals, Counseling Services staff incorporate a philosophy of wellness in which each person becomes more aware of who they are and makes choices toward positive change.
 No problem is too big or too small to reach out for help!
 Any Woodbury student is eligible for free counseling services.
 Confidentiality is strictly honored.